yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dynamic-properties.markdown

 {% endhighlight %}

-(+) It is recommended to use the `DocumentProperties` class to host dynamic properties.
+{% plus %} It is recommended to use the `DocumentProperties` class to host dynamic properties.

 # Using Dynamic Properties